-In C++, functions are reusable blocks of code that perform specific tasks and can be invoked from other places in the program.
+In C++, functions are reusable blocks of code that perform specific tasks and can be invoked from other parts of the program.

-Functions allow us to divide the code into more manageable fragments (this enables us to create more reusable code and improve the readability and maintainability of the program).
+Functions allow dividing code into more manageable fragments (this allows us to create more reusable code and improve the program’s readability and maintainability).

 What is a function